How to Conduct A Customer Experience Mystery Shopper

 It was a privilege to work with such forward thinking management and I share this example in many of my talks and workshops on Customer experience.

-And what about emotion?
-If you’re executing a real Customer experience-based Mystery Shopperprogram then studying the emotion is a must
+If you’re executing a real Customer-Experience Mystery Shopper Program then studying the emotion is a must.

 One of my favorite things about the rise of Customer Experience is the inclusion of emotion in business discussions.